tomcatmanager/tomcatmanager/CONTRIBUTING.rst

    $ pylint --rcfile=tomcatmanager/pylintrc tomcatmanager

-You are welcome to use the pylint comment directives to disable certain messages in the code, but pull requests containing this directives will be carefully scrutinized.
+You are welcome to use the pylint comment directives to disable certain messages in the code, but pull requests containing these directives will be carefully scrutinized.